imneptunex/Travel-Planner/README.md

-**Vivid: The AI Travel Planner ✈️**
+**Neptune: The AI Travel Planner ✈️**

-Vivid is a "smart" travel itinerary generator that moves beyond generic lists.
+Neptune is a "smart" travel itinerary generator that moves beyond generic lists.
 It uses Google Gemini, powered by Google Search, to build a complete, hyper-personalized, and actionable travel plan based on a conversational, multi-step user form.

 This app understands your unique travel style—from your budget and mobility needs to your specific culinary interests—and generates a plan that includes real bus routes, actual restaurant names, estimated costs, and dynamic daily route maps.